Our less invasive Minimal-Stim IVF treatment utilizes less medication to stimulate the ovaries

 - There is also a greater risk of having no eggs to fertilize when using this minimally invasive IVF treatment.
 Not every egg that is retrieved in a cycle will produce a healthy embryo.
 As an example, with conventional IVF, if 10 eggs are retrieved, it’s possible that only 5 may become fertilized, and just 3 may become healthy embryos to transfer.
 Since Minimal-Stim IVF retrieves less eggs on average than conventional IVF, the chances are greater that you may end up with no healthy embryos.

-- This minimally invasive IVF treatment is not as well studied as more traditional stimulation protocols of IVF, so success rates are less clear.
+- This minimally invasive IVF treatment is not ideal for every patient.
 It is probably best reserved for those patients with proven fertility who have a higher chance of having good quality eggs.